Henesys/Study/Courses (강의)/Coursera/CS498- Cloud Computing Applications/W13/CS498W13Notes.md

 			- Enable swarm services to communicate with each other
 	- `macvlan`
 		- Macvlan networks allow you to assign a MAC address to a container, making it appear as a physical device on your network
-			- Docker daemon routs traffic to containers by their MAC addresses
+			- Docker daemon routes traffic to containers by their MAC addresses
 	- Note
 		- The type of network a container uses is transparent from within the container itself
 - Bridge Networks